^

 0.556-1.008

-The study of the C-terminal telopeptide in the blood is shown not only to establish the activity of resorptive processes in bone tissue, but also to monitor the effectiveness of the treatment.
+The study of C-terminal telopeptide in the blood is indicated not only to establish the activity of resorptive processes in bone tissue, but also to monitor the effectiveness of the treatment.
 Treatment is considered effective if the level of C-terminal telopeptide in the blood decreases within 3-6 months of therapy.